Inside Rydal Cave, a slate-quarry cavern above Rydal Water, Lake District

 Caves and slate quarries you can actually walk into

 The Lake District's "caves" aren't natural caverns — they're the dramatic legacy of centuries of slate quarrying, and they're some of the most atmospheric places in Cumbria.
 The big three are Rydal Cave above Rydal Water, Cathedral Cave in Little Langdale, and the flooded Hodge Close Quarry.
-This is the complete guide to visiting all three.
+This is the complete guide to visiting all three — and, lower down, three more caves worth knowing, from Millican Dalton's hermit home in Borrowdale to a sandstone folly in the Eden Valley.

 And the thing everyone gets wrong first: they're all free.
 No tickets, no booking, no opening hours — you just turn up and walk in.
 People search "Rydal Cave tickets" or "Cathedral Cave reviews" expecting a paid attraction; they're open-access sites on National Trust and common land.
 They're also genuinely family-friendly — local families visit them all the time.
 The only real care needed is around the deep water at Hodge Close and the dark connecting tunnel at Cathedral Cave, both covered below.